Updated: Mar 11

 By Luke Lancaster

 It is a very common idea now-a-days to believe that only adults should be baptized.
 Why?
 Because it is thought that only those who truly can repent and have faith should receive it.
 This, however, does not make much sense from what we see in Scripture and Tradition.
+It is there that we will see Judaism's use of circumcision, the New Covenant parallel to baptism, the early Church Fathers' emphasis on it, and the empty faith of the paralytic.

 Consider the Old Covenant.
 Jewish families always had their children circumcised as infants, for it was a sacred ceremony of their religion.
 God commanded that infants be circumcised on their eight day out of the womb to be a sign of His Covenant with Israel (Gen. 17:11-12).
 That was how one entered into a relationship with God, for God is generous and did not only want adults.
 It was a "seal" of righteousness (Rom.
 4:11).
 Infants did not have to profess faith in the God of Abraham, Isaac, and Jacob to be Israelites.
 They did not have to do anything, all they did was receive the grace of God.